 - Fill some different size spray and squirt bottles (or try these) and let them have fun outside!

-- Freeze some fun mini toys or plastic numbers and letters in ice and give them toddler play tools to try to get them out.
+- Freeze some fun mini cool toys for kids or plastic numbers and letters in ice and give them toddler play tools to try to get them out.

 - Get a water table.

 - Blow up some fun inflatable water toys.

 - Fill a baby pool with water, floating duckies, and ball pit balls and let them go to town.

 - Get a cheap bubble blower (or other sprinkler toys) and put it near your sprinkler to run through.

 OK!
 Let’s get to the cool backyard water activities and backyard water toys!